-Grading: Letter Prerequisite: MATH 012 Advisory: ENG 001A
+Prerequisite: MATH 012

+Advisory: ENG 001A Limitation on enrollment: None

 MATH 001B Calculus

 This course is a study of the meaning, methods and applications of integration and infinite series.
 Topics include the definition of the definite integral, the Fundamental Theorem of Calculus, techniques of integration, applications of integration, first order separable differential equations, modeling exponential growth and decay, infinite series and approximation of functions using Taylor series with remainder.
 (C-ID MATH 220)